Cecilio Trinidad (he/ him)* Land Steward

 As the Director of the Climate Beneficial Verification Program, Siena is responsible for scaling the strategic direction of the program to align with market demands for measurable, traceable, and holistic climate solutions.
 As someone whose experience spans design, marketing, strategy, education and tool development, they specialize in bringing together the often disconnected worlds of data and storytelling, business realities and aspirations.
 Over the last decade they have worked with small innovators to large sector players including, Textile Exchange, Patagonia, Parsons School for Design, Gap, Nike, and the Sustainable Apparel Coalition.
 Siena’s passion for regeneration began after living next to a small scale cattle rancher in Colorado, and believes strongly in reconnecting the narrative of communities and ecosystems in our contemporary sustainability discourse.

-Vicki Russo (she/ her) Finance Director
+Vicki Russo (she/ her) Director of Business Administration

 Rebecca Burgess, photo by Paige GreenRebecca Burgess (she/ her) Executive Director